guettli/intranets/README.md

 part, then go ahead and improve it.
 No complicated process is between your idea and the world wide visible change.

-# Avoid contact persons, use contact channels.

-> If you want to use a volunteer day, write an e-mail to "emma.sunshine@our-company.com"

-What happens if Emma is on vacation?

-# If you use the Intranet for Brainstorming and Dreaming: State this
+# If you use the Intranet Wiki for Brainstorming and Dreaming: State this

 Most new projects start with enthusiasm.
 This will result in text like